3 pretty scenes from Lisbon & a custom sign: 'Photo opportunities on tram 28 Lisbon'

 But even if you wonder into some authentic narrow street no one knows about, you’ll probably find it picture worthy, like I did.

-Alfama photo spots near the tram 28
+Alfama photo spots near tram 28

 Alfama is another great neighborhood in Lisbon tram 28 goes through with a fantastic photo opportunity.